5uperdan/gamejam-2019-06-01/README.md

 This is a game made at a gamejam.

-## Plans for improvements
+## Improvements

+### Must haves

+- score bars
+- start with completed socialist square so they have a safe point
+- fix bike spawn to safe place
+- completed buildings must add to score
+- colour the player's energy bar to indicate whether the player has enough energy to complete and action.
+- constructions fade in based on progress
+- keep win screen for longer
+- fix sound so it repeats
+- a larger bike (art)
+- a factory (art)
+- a park (art)

+### Nice to have

 - controller support

-- fix game loop, splash screen and win screen
-	- leave splash screen on keypress "press any key to start"
-	- keep game state on win, print text over the top

-- fix sound
+- fix collision detection across multiple cells

-- sound to reflect gameplay state

 - building start sound

-- building retard sound
+- building destroy sound
+- sound to reflect gameplay state if possible

-- add acceleration and fix damping
+- fix damping so it's slower than reverse speed

-- fix collision detection

-- art assets
-	- bike to become 30x30
-	- animations, fade in based on progress bar
-	- draw images based on heading

-- better random bike spawn, not near car

-- bike allowed on parks and blank spaces

-- halo around potential active square

-- increase overall game surface to 620x620 (or something) and use the extra space for messaging
-	- score bars filling on the space in the left and right.

-- colour the player's energy bar to indicate whether the player has enough energy to complete and action.

-- more than 2 players?
+- more than 2 players

-- more levels?

-- update screen in updated areas only